 "There's been a tremendous growth in plastic surgery … and plastic surgery in a teaching hospital like ours is almost all reconstructive," says Dr. Slezak, who is also a professor of surgery at University of Maryland School of Medicine.
 "We do a lot of tertiary procedures such as wounds, cancer resections, facial and limb fractures, head and neck reconstruction after cancer and burns.
 Plastic surgeons treat the skin and its contents, head to toe, male and female, from babies to the elderly."

 Cosmetic surgery is, of course, part of the extensive offerings of the Division of Plastic Surgery — as well as taught to medical residents here — and Dr. Slezak points to the many locations served by staff members as evidence of the division's wide reach.
 In addition to the main campus, satellite locations include UMMC Midtown Campus; UM Rehabilitation & Orthopaedic Institute (former Kernan Hospital – cleft palate specialty); UM St. Joseph Medical Center; St. Agnes Hospital; UM Baltimore Washington Medical Center; UM Shore Medical Center at Chestertown, Greater Baltimore Medical Center, and a practice in Timonium.

-Dr. Slezak is joined in the Division of Plastic Surgery by Yvonne Rasko, MD; Ronald Silverman, MD; Nelson Goldberg, MD; and Michael R. Christy, MD.
+Dr. Slezak is joined in the Division of Plastic Surgery by Yvonne Rasko, MD; Ronald Silverman, MD; and Nelson Goldberg, MD.